Dear Solomon Islands

 There are a lot of French people in New Caledonia, and Melanesians too.
 New Caledonia has a lot more cheese and bread.
 Cheese that comes in wheels as big as your head.
 And fancy bread that is so crunchy-fancy you can hear it crunched from the room over.

 But the milk is still the same (not fresh).
 Coffee is nothing to blog about.
 You wouldn’t believe it but they also have coconuts here.
 Yours are much better though and so are your pineapples.

 But, Dear Solomons, we will always cherish what we had together.

 Nid ran over 5 km at least three times.
 And he was in the newspaper for doing sport!
 Dan was in the newspaper too.
 She got to cut a ribbon.

 And, all the mean bombs we did.

-You also seem to attract a whole bunch of diverse and interesting people.
+You attract a whole bunch of diverse and interesting people.
 Some of them are some of the coolest people we’ve ever met and we want to stay friends with your cool friends if that’s cool.